nculwell/MathStudy/README.md

 *The Feynman Lectures* also discuss vector calculus in the context of electromagnetism, which is supposedly a great way to tie it in with your understanding of the physical, if you already have some background in physics.

+### Calculus problem books

+It may be that the problems in whatever textbook you're using don't give you as much practice as you want.
+One option is to get another textbook and do the problems from that, too.
+However, there are a number of books dedicated to providing problems.
+One advantage to these is that they generally tend to give you explanations of how to solve them as well.

+- Demidovich, *Problems in mathematical analysis* [can be found online]
+- Maron, *Problems in Calculus of One Variable*
+- Mendelson, *Schaum's 3,000 Solved Problems in Calculus* [reportedly has some errors]
+- Kelley, *The Humongous Book of Calculus Problems*

 ## Differential Equations

 ### Combined